fuzzymfx/fuzzymfx.github.io/content/current.md

 </figcaption>
 </figure>

-Before bidding adieu to this captivating city, we indulged in ice cream and mocktails, chatted a lot about how things were going on in our lives, and bought *Oud* perfumes and left for the airport.
-With fond memories in our hearts, we made our way to the airport for my return journey to India.
+Before bidding adieu to this captivating city, we indulged in ice cream and mocktails, chatted a lot about how things were going on in our lives.
+We roamed in the beach, scouting for hats and subglasses and bought *Oud* perfumes.
+While our feet sank into the soft sand, we delved into discussions about life in different countries, and argued about which is better.
+We knew in our hearts that all we want is to reside in the same place.
+With fond memories in our hearts, perhaps some flaky promises and a heavy heart, we made our way to the airport embarking on my return journey to India.

 ---